Great question, Ashleigh!

 The Bible portrays sex not just as individual acts, but as a vital part of the relationship between a husband and wife.
 The problem with the approach of the Roman Catholic Church is that it only considers sex as individual acts in isolation.
 We need to see sex as occurring within the context of a marriage relationship.
 The Bible often speaks about sex focusing on the ‘unitive’ side of it and not the ‘procreative’ side of it (e.g. 1 Corinthians 7), so it seems the Roman Catholic position makes very strong claims that the Bible doesn’t really seem to make.

 So is contraception allowed by the Bible?
 The Bible assumes that the proper place to have sex is within the loving security and commitment of a marriage (e.g. Genesis 1:25).
 Within this relationship, it seems quite reasonable that a couple may choose to limit the ‘procreative’ side of their sexual relationship for a limited period of time so that conception is not part of the purpose of every single sexual encounter.
-Having said that, children are always seen as a blessing from God - so it would seem out of place for a Christian couple to choose never to be willing to be open to having children at all.
+Having said that, children are always seen as a blessing from God - so it would seem out of place for a Christian couple to never be willing to be open to having children.

 Also, it is important to make a distinction between contraceptive methods that prevent conception from occurring and methods that actually abort a foetus after conception has taken place.
 The Bible sees life within the womb as valuable and created in the image of God, and so abortive methods are not acceptable.
 If you would like more information about various forms of contraception, please talk to your GP and ask exactly how they do what they do.